bloominstituteoftechnology/DOM-I/README.md

 # DOM I - JavaScript Content Management System

 ## Project Description
-You are going to be emulating a content managment system by controlling the content in the JavaScript file instead of the HTML file.
-This project is an excercise pointed at selecting elements and then updating them without touching the HTML file using the DOM.
+You are going to be emulating a content management system by controlling the content in the JavaScript file instead of the HTML file.
+This project is an exercise pointed at selecting elements and then updating them without touching the HTML file using the DOM.

 You have been provided a [JSON object](js/index.js) with all the necessary data to accomplish this task.
 Use dot or bracket notation to traverse the data provided.